 Addiction Treatment for Crystal Meth

 When you find the right treatment program for crystal meth addiction, recovery from this is entirely possible.
 The most effective treatment for this addiction involves a medically assisted detox followed by cognitive behavioral therapy that is meant to help you heal both physically and mentally.
-If you or someone you love is suffering from a crystal meth addiction, Evoke Wellness MA is here to help you and we will lead you on the path to recovery.
+If you or someone you love is suffering from a crystal meth addiction, Evoke Wellness at Cohasset is here to help you and we will lead you on the path to recovery.